paddykcc/5016Project2021/README.md

 3. Face Recognition by VGG16 Transfer Learning
 4. Face Detector by Dlib

-Each of these four examples will be analyzed and explained in below sections.
 In addition, we will discuss the migration of these four applications to a web platform by tensorflow.js.